Rodd Kneeland

 Rodd Lee Kneeland (born June 17, 1966) is an American professional stock car racing driver.
-He last competed part-time in the ARCA Menards Series West driving the No. 68 Chevrolet for his own team, Rodd Racing.
+He currently competes part-time in the ARCA Menards Series West driving the No. 68 Ford for his own team, Rodd Racing.

 Racing career

 Beginnings

 Kneeland's passion for racing came from winning three tickets to a NASCAR Winston West Series race at Sonoma Raceway in 1977.
 In high school, Kneeland had a '69 Camaro and was a part of the local racing scene, when he decided to try racing on a track, starting to race his Camaro and dirt modifieds.

 ARCA Menards Series West

-Kneeland's No. 68 car at Sonoma Raceway in 2025.
+Kneeland's No. 68 car at Sonoma Raceway in 2026.

 Kneeland would first make an attempt in the 2008 NASCAR Camping World West Series, but failed to qualify for the event.
 His first start would be in the 2009 NASCAR Camping World West Series at Madera Speedway, finishing 14th.
 Since then, he has only competed in NASCAR races in his home state of California.